BitBoxSwiss/bitbox-api-rs/README.md

 # BitBox02 Rust and TypeScript library

-The APIs of these libraries are currenly highly unstable.
+The APIs of these libraries are currenly unstable.
 Expect frequent breaking changes until version 1.0.0.

 This repo contains both a BitBox02 client library for Rust and for TypeScript.
 The latter is produced from the Rust code using [Rust WASM](https://rustwasm.github.io/docs/book/).